berry2012/kubeadm-lab-on-aws/README.md

 - 1 Kubectl Client

+#  Kubernetes v1.25.4 Deployment
-#  Kubernetes v1.25.4.
-How to specifying a different Kubernetes Release Version
+## How to specify a different Kubernetes Release Version

 **Update 1.XX.X-00 based on Kubernetes release version in deployments/setup.sh** **Update 1.XX.X-00 based on Kubernetes release version in deployments/deployment.yml for the Kubectl Client**